kahst/BirdNET-Lite/README.md

 | Swedish | 264 | 4.15% |
 | Thai | 5580 | 87.71% |
 | Ukrainian | 646 | 10.15% |

+## :thinking:
+Are you a lucky ducky with an extra Raspberry Pi 4B lying around?
+[Here's an idea!](https://foldingathome.org/alternative-downloads)